influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/migration.md

 ## Add the new data node to the cluster
-With the OSS instance is upgrading to InfluxDB Enterprise, add it to the Enterprise cluster.
+After you upgrade your OSS instance to InfluxDB Enterprise, add the node to your Enterprise cluster.

 From a **meta** node in the cluster, run: